rust-lang/rfcs/text/0000-escape-blocks.md

 The feature will also provide scoped early-exiting for all other kinds of macro based control flow, or to composably build early-exiting functionality for uses such as generating parsing code.
+This is currently hard to achieve without also breaking other forms of control flow.

 The open questions in the error problem space that can be iterated by this strategy include: